Minter blockchain

 Type: 0x05

-Transaction for creating new coin in a system.
+Transaction for creating a new coin.

 Data field contents: